shader-slang/neural-shading-s25/hardware-acceleration/mlp-training/README.md

 to see how to use the cooperative vector intrinsics to speedup training.

 Platform Compatibility:
-- This example is currently supported only on Windows and Linux
+- This example is supported on Windows, Linux, and macOS
-- macOS is not supported at this time due to use of fp16.
+- Uses Vulkan on Windows/Linux and Metal on macOS